-Component damage hazard.
+- Component damage hazard.
 Be sure that the hydraulic tank shutoff valves (if equipped) are in the open position before priming the pump.
-The engine must not be started with the hydraulic tank shutoff valves in the closed position or component damage will occur.

-- 1 Connect a 0 to 600 psi / 0 to 40 bar pressure gauge to the diagnostic nipple on the drive pump. - 2 GM and Ford models: Close the valve on the LPG tank, then disconnect the hose from the tank.
+The engine must not be started with the hydraulic tank shutoff valves in the closed position or component damage will occur. - 1 Connect a 0 to 600 psi / 0 to 40 bar pressure gauge to the diagnostic nipple on the drive pump. - 2 Continental models: If equipped, close the valve on the LPG tank, then disconnect the hose from the tank.
 Move the fuel select toggle switch to the LPG position.

-Deutz and Perkins models: Disconnect the engine wiring harness from the fuel solenoid at the injector pump.

-- 3 Crank the engine with the starter motor for 15 seconds, wait 15 seconds, then crank the engine an additional 15 seconds or until the pressure reaches 300 psi / 20.7 bar. - 4 GM and Ford models: Connect the LPG hose to the LPG tank and open the valve on the tank.
+Deutz and Perkins models: Disconnect the engine wiring harness from the fuel solenoid at the injector pump. - 3 Crank the engine with the starter motor for 15 seconds, wait 15 seconds, then crank the engine an additional 15 seconds or until the pressure reaches 300 psi / 20.7 bar. - 4 Continental models: If equipped, connect the LPG hose to the LPG tank and open the valve on the tank.
 Deutz and Perkins models: Connect the engine wiring harness to the fuel solenoid. - 5 Start the engine from the ground controls and check for hydraulic leaks.